clux/probes.hugo/content/page/about.md

 ## History
-Below contains a brief summary and current status of variour creative and dexterous endeavours.
+Below contains a brief summary and current status of various creative and dexterous endeavours.

 ### Software
 Work involves a lot of unsolved integration work around cloud computing, and a lot of what I do is effectively uncharted experimentation territory.
 It's a situation that you feel both lucky and cursed to be in at the same time: shiny tech, few stackoverflow answers.